isharaU/Human_Resources_Management_System/README.md

 - **Employee Compensation Management:** Automates salary calculations, bonuses, and incentives, ensuring accuracy and timeliness in payments.

-- **Leave Entitlements:** Streamlines leave request and approval processes, calculates entitlements based on company policies.
+- **Leave Entitlements:** Streamlines leave request and approval processes, and calculates entitlements based on company policies.

 - **Data Analytics:** Provides data analytics capabilities for insights into compensation trends and leave utilization, aiding in data-driven decision-making.